hapax/hapax.github.io/assets/simple-physics.md

 For this reason, random walks are often said to scale with the square root of *time*, $d \propto \sqrt{t}$.
+It's also important to note that "average distance" is a bit of a misnomer.
+It's closer to *average spread* of distances, so that for instance a cloud of random walkers released from the same point will spread a distance $d \propto \sqrt{t}$.
+For instance, if you drop dye into water, it will initially spread quickly before slowing, since it consists of many random walkers (dye molecules) obeying the $d \sim \sqrt{t}$ scaling.

 ---